rahul37g/ZED-Depth-with-timmer/README.md

 # ZED-Distance measurement along with timer

 # Distance measurement with the stereo camera
-This program shows how to get the depth along with timer from the ZED stereo camera using ZED SDK.
+This program shows distance measurement along with timer from the ZED stereo camera using ZED SDK.
 The program will loop until 100 frames are grabbed.

 # Prerequisites
 •	Windows 7 64bits or later.